New to Quakers?

 If you walk down the east side of South Street and stop opposite St Mary’s Church you will be able to see the Quaker Meeting House sign.
 It’s the building through the covered passageway adjoining the almshouses and if you look straight on you will glimpse the Peace Garden which is open to everyone for quiet reflection or conversation, and is popular for its sunny benches for coffee or lunch.

 The Meeting House is where we gather for Meeting for Worship at 10:30 on Sundays for an hour and Wednesdays at 10:30am for half an hour.
-Meetings have been taking place in this space, which was first a humble barn, since the late 17th century.
+Meetings have been taking place on this site since 1697.

 The Meeting begins when the first person enters the room, so we come in quietly.
 We have no ministers or creeds so we sit in a circle around a low table on which we have a few flowers from the garden.
 You can choose where you would like to sit.
 It takes a few minutes for everyone to settle down and once we feel that we are gathered there will be a reading.
 After that anyone who feels drawn to stand and speak may do so.
 It can be quite an experience to do this; on your first occasion you may feel that “quaking” is a good description for it!
 After each ministry there will be silence so that we can consider what has just been shared.
 Sometimes there will be a number of ministries, sometimes just a few.
 Ministries are very rarely prepared in advance but a common theme may develop.
 It does not feel like an empty silence, but as the mind calms we hope to provide an unpressured opportunity for spiritual exploration with the support of others.
-When the Meeting is due to end two Quakers will shake hands and then we all shake hands with those near us.
-After this there is an opportunity for those to express the thoughts they had during Meeting that didn’t quite make it into ministry; we call this “afterwords”.
-We then share news of friends and notices.
+When the Meeting is due to end two Quakers will shake and we all join them in this.
+The clerk will then welcome visitors, invite us to share news of friends and give out any notices.